 The Ackland Art Museum is a gem of a stop on the campus of UNC-Chapel Hill for art lovers, and wonderful that it’s free even to the general public.
 The museum has a staggering collection of 17,000 artifacts, with only a portion on display.
 They have lots covered, from Renaissance paintings, classical sculptures, Japanese art, American art and more.

-During the warmer months, the Carolina Inn hosts an event called ‘Fridays on the Front Porch‘, held every Friday from April 24th – October 23rd starting at 5pm.
+During the warmer months, the Carolina Inn hosts an event called ‘Fridays on the Front Porch.’
+It’s held every Friday from April though October starting at 5pm.
 Guests and the community are invited to sip, savor and socialize over refreshing southern cocktails, soft drinks, food and live music.
 We mingled a little and even met this adorable hedgehog!

 While we spent 5 days in Chapel Hill and have suggested our favorite spots, there’s a lot more to this lovely town than what’s included in this post.
 We heard great things about the Morehead Planetarium and Science Center and regret missing out on it.
-But this and much more, give us something to look forward to when we return someday, which is always a good thought when you leave a place that left a positive impression.
+But this and much more gives us something to look forward to when we return someday.
+That’s always a good thought when you leave a place that left a positive impression.